ashmrtn/commentmimic/README.md

 Currently CommentMimic only checks interface and function comments.
 This may be expanded later on, but the [official pages](https://tip.golang.org/doc/comment) on golang doc comments don't explicitly state standards for comment formats.
-The struct comments written on that page consistently start with `A` or `An` but comments on `var` and `const` decalarations show much more variability in their format.
-Eventually CommentMimic may be expanded to cover struct comments as well, but support for others seems unlikely.
+The type declaration comments written on that page consistently start with `A` or `An` but comments on `var` and `const` decalarations show much more variability in their format.
+Eventually CommentMimic may be expanded to cover type declaration comments as well, but support for others seems unlikely.